100mslive/100ms-ios-sdk/README.md

 You can download the [Sample App via TestFlight here](https://testflight.apple.com/join/dhUSE7N8).

-For running the Sample app locally, checkout the [ReadMe in Example folder](https://github.com/100mslive/100ms-ios-sdk/tree/main/Example).
+To see a Example App implementation of 100ms SDK, checkout the [ReadMe in Example folder](https://github.com/100mslive/100ms-ios-sdk/tree/main/Example).

 ## ☝️ Pre-requisites
 - Xcode 12 or higher